Vietnam.vn - Nền tảng quảng bá Việt Nam

 4. How much water and when to drink to lose weight?

 As for when to drink water for maximum weight loss, before meals can help reduce appetite and prevent overeating.
-And since water can help with digestion, consider drinking some after meals.
-However, spread your water intake throughout the day.
+And since water can help digestion, consider drinking some after meals.
+However, you should spread your water intake throughout the day.

 Additionally, some drinks contain chemicals, such as caffeine, which stimulate urine production, in other words, they have the opposite effect, dehydrating.
-While it is not necessary to switch to a decaffeinated diet for the purpose of rehydration, it is worth trying to recognize when you should consider drinking more water, for example in cases of exposure to hot weather or exertion such as exercise or physical activity that requires rehydration to meet the body's needs.
+While there is no need to switch to decaffeinated for the purpose of rehydration, it is worth trying to recognize when you should consider drinking more water, for example in cases of exposure to hot weather or exertion such as exercise or physical activity that requires hydration to meet the body's needs.

 5. How to increase water intake?